scnr/book/src/interfaces/web/index.md

 ## Boot-up

-To boot the Pro interface please issue:
+To boot the Pro interface please run:

 ```
 bin/scnr_pro
 ```

 After boot-up, you can [visit](http://localhost:9292) the interface via your browser of choice.

 ## Features